kuberhealthy/crds/README.md

 - The files that define the CRDs are located in the `api/v2/` directory of this repository.
 - The output YAMLs for these CRDs are placed in `config/crd/bases/` after running `make`.
+  - Use `make generate` then `make manifests` to regenerate the CRD YAMLs.
 - The controller code for listening for and acting on events is generated in `internal/controller/` where it is then copied to [github.com/kuberhealthy/kuberhealthy/internal/controller](github.com/kuberhealthy/kuberhealthy/internal/controller).